 Create a personal connection using videos featuring bottle suppliers

 Not every piece of content you create needs to be focused on highlighting the products that you offer.
 In fact, focusing too much on business topics can undermine the real power of a content marketing strategy.
-This strategy thrives on authentic connection.
+Video marketing strategy thrives on authentic connection.

 You can build that human connection by putting a human face on your operations.
 For example, you can create videos that feature the people behind the products.
 You can ask them about quality-control measures, interesting initiatives (such as using recycled glass), or other topics.